-Overview of Prednisone/Prednisolone for Dogs and Cats
+- Uses of Prednisone/Prednisolone for Dogs and Cats

-- Prednisone and Prednisolone are corticosteroid drugs commonly used to treat allergies, inflammations, autoimmune diseases and cancers when the underlying cause cannot be treated or prevented in dogs and cats.
+Prednisone and Prednisolone are corticosteroid drugs commonly used to treat allergies, inflammations, autoimmune diseases and cancers when the underlying cause cannot be treated or prevented in dogs and cats.
 Prednisone is converted to prednisolone in dogs but not as well in cats, therefore Prednisolone is preferred in cats.

 The immune and inflammation systems of pets and people constitute essential safeguards against infections and disease.
 However, in some situations, inflammation is dangerous and leads to severe damage in tissues and organs.
 Similarly, the immune system, often for no apparent reason, can attack the body and cause great damage or even death.
 Many of the resultant medical conditions are called autoimmune diseases.

 There are a number of drugs available to control inflammation and suppress the immune system in animals and people.
 Among the most prominent of these are prednisone and prednisolone.
 These drugs belong to a class of drugs known as glucocorticoids, because they are related to cortisone and they contain glucose in their molecules.
 These drugs also are related to the steroid hormones normally produced by the adrenal gland.

 The effects of glucocorticoids can be observed in every organ system and these drugs should not be used except when necessary.
 Prednisone is rapidly converted in the liver to prednisolone.
 Except in cases of severe liver disease, the drugs are considered the same (equivalent).
 Prednisone/prednisolone are anti-inflammatory drugs, which reduce the swelling, pain and redness associated with inflammation.

-Brand Names and Other Names of Prednisone/Prednisolone
+Brand Names of Prednisone/Prednisolone

-- This drug is registered for use in humans and animals.
+This drug is registered for use in humans and animals.

 - Human formulations: Prelone® (Muro), Key-Pred® (Hyrex), Predalone® (Forest), Predcor® (Hauck), Delta-Cortef® (Upjohn) and various generic preparations

-- Veterinary formulations: Delta-Cortef® (Upjohn), Prednis-Tab® (Vet-A-Mix), Meticorten® (Schering), Solu-Delta-Cortef® (Upjohn), Sterisol® (Anthony), Cortisate-20® (Anthony) and various generic preparations
+- Veterinary formulations: Delta-Cortef® (Upjohn), Prednis-Tab® (Vet-A-Mix), Meticorten® (Schering), Solu-Delta-Cortef® (Upjohn), Sterisol® (Anthony), Cortisate-20® (Anthony) and various generic preparations.

 Uses of Prednisone/Prednisolone for Dogs and Cats

-- Prednisone may interact with other medications.
+Prednisone may interact with other medications.
 Consult with your veterinarian to determine if other drugs your pet is receiving could interact with prednisone.
-Such drugs include non-steroidal anti-inflammatories drugs, phenobarbital, phenytoin, rifampin, estrogens, diuretics, cyclosporine, cyclophosphamide, ephedrine, aspirin, amphotericin B and vaccines.
+Such drugs include non-steroidal anti-inflammatories drugs, phenobarbital, phenytoin, rifampin, estrogens, diuretics, cyclosporine, cyclophosphamide, ephedrine, aspirin, amphotericin B, and vaccines.

 Dosing Information of Prednisone/Prednisolone for Dogs and Cats

 Doses of prednisone and prednisolone in dogs and cats vary widely depending on the reason for prescribing.
 The goal of dosing prednisone and prednisolone is to use what is needed for the shortest period of time possible.

 The duration of administration depends on the condition being treated, response to the medication and the development of any adverse effects.
 Be certain to complete the prescription unless specifically directed by your veterinarian.
 Even if your pet feels better, the entire treatment plan should be completed to prevent relapse.